initia-labs/actions/push-to-repo/README.md

 * **sources**: files/directories to copy to the destination repository
 * **destination-username**: name/org of the destination username/org
 * **destination-repo**: name of the destination repository
-* destination-branch: [optional] branch name of the destination repository. default 'main'
+* destination-branch [optional]: branch name of the destination repository. default 'main'
-* destination-dir: [optional] destination directory to copy files. default 'root'
+* destination-dir [optional]: destination directory to copy files. default 'root'
 * **email**: email for the commit
-* commit-username: [optional] username for the commit. default 'destination-username'
+* commit-username [optional]:  username for the commit. default 'destination-username'
 * **commit-msg**: commit message